Nancy Taman: Gymnastics career

-In 2018, participated in the 2018 Osijek World Cup held in Osijek, Croatia, and won a gold medal in the 2018 Mediterranean Games in the women's vault held in Spain.
+In 2018, Taman took part in the Osijek World Cup in Croatia.
+Later that year, she won a gold medal in vault at the 2018 Mediterranean Games.

 In 2019, Taman competed at the African Games where she won gold medals in the vault and team all-around events and a silver medal in the floor exercise event.

 In 2021, Taman competed at the Challenge World Cup in Cairo, winning the gold medal on vault.
 At the 2021 World Artistic Gymnastics Championships, she became the first gymnast from the African continent to qualify to an event final.
 She finished fourth in the vault competition.